 Weekly OBNYC events are often only posted to the mailing list but this week I remembered to post it here

-I'll give an overview of Holden's case and my starting thoughts on each of these topics and we'll talk about how wild or not wild we think the future and our place in history is.
+I'll give a brief introduction to what Próspera is and my starting thoughts on these points.
 There's no need to read the post before coming, but it's a great post and might prompt more thoughts.

 It'll be at an apartment in the financial district in Manhattan.
 Sign up to the Google Group and if you say you found this meetup on LessWrong in the "application" you will be accepted and get more details.